SciML/ExponentialUtilities.jl/README.md

 [3] Koskela, A. (2015).
 Approximating the matrix exponential of an advection-diffusion operator using the incomplete orthogonalization method.
 In Numerical Mathematics and Advanced Applications-ENUMATH 2013 (pp. 345-353).
 Springer, Cham.

-[4] HIGHAM, N. J. (2005).
-"THE SCALING AND SQUARING METHOD FOR THE MATRIX EXPONENTIAL REVISITED."
-SIAM J. MATRIX ANAL.
-APPL.Vol.
-26, No. 4, pp. 1179–1193
+[4] Higham, N. J. (2005).
+"The scaling and squaring method for the matrix exponential revisited."
+SIAM J. Matrix Anal.
+Appl.
+Vol. 26, No. 4, pp. 1179–1193